thomasklau/kcluster/README.md

 kcluster provides a Python API that can be run on TCGA (The Cancer Genome Atlas) datasets.

+To read more about kcluster, please refer to "Kernel Learning Framework For Cancer Subtype Analysis with Mutli-omics Data Integration" (Bradbury, Lau, Roy 2015).

 # Dependencies
 [**Python (>=2.6)**](https://www.python.org/downloads/)